-In your first year, you will participate in a clinical clerkship at your home campus clinic.
+In your first and second years, you will participate in clinical clerkship at your home campus clinic.
 Both the UW-Madison Speech and Hearing Clinic and the UW-Stevens Point Center for Communicative Disorders offer experience in adult and pediatric diagnostics and hearing technology.

 During the summers, you have the option to complete off-campus clerkships at out-of-state sites or sites within Wisconsin that are further away from Madison or Stevens Point.

 Your fourth year consists of a 12-month, full-time externship.
 Typical externships are obtained at a single site and may be completed in Wisconsin or out-of-state.

 All Au.D. students complete a capstone research project during their second and third years of study.
 This project may involve an in-depth literature review, a limited-scope clinical investigation, a case study, or a large-scale clinical project.
 At the end of the third year, students present their projects at our annual capstone presentation day.
 See the capstone timelines for further information.

 In addition, students who are interested in research beyond the capstone project, should contact faculty members for more information about possible opportunities in their labs.